-Once your hip surgery is complete, a member of the surgical team will contact your coach, spouse, family member or friend.
+Once your knee replacement is complete, a member of the surgical team will contact your coach, spouse, family member or friend.
 At this point, they will be able to speak with your surgeon to discuss your procedure.

 Anesthesia

 General Information